Saddleback Maine: The 1990s

 Through the 1990s, the ski resort's prior owner, Donald Breen, engaged in a protracted dispute with conservation advocates over the Appalachian Trail corridor, which runs across the ridge at the top of the ski resort.
 Breen settled the dispute with the National Park Service, which manages the trail, in 2000, and in the fall of 2003, Breen sold most of the resort to the Berry family, for $7.5 million.

 The 2000s: ownership by the Berry Family

 The Berry family built a new base lodge, six new trails, and a new quad chairlift (the resort's first new chairlift in 30 years) in 2004.

 In 2007, the Maine Land Use Regulation Commission approved Saddleback's 10-year development plan, which calls for a major expansion of lifts, trails, vacation homes, and other facilities.

-In the summer of 2008, a second quad chairlift was built to replace the Kennebago t-bar at the top of the ski area, along with new trails.
-The Kennebago Quad is a Dopplemayr quad chairlift that has replaced the Kennebago T-bar, and services 15 trails and glades.
-The new chair provides easy and faster access to the spectacular high-elevation advanced terrain with incredible views of the lakes and Western Maine Mountains.
+In the summer of 2008, Doppelmayr constructed a fixed grip quad to replace the Kennebago t-bar at the top of the ski area, along with new trails.
+The Kennebago quad provided easy and faster access to the high-elevation advanced terrain with views of the lakes and Western Maine Mountains.

-In 2009 a new yurt was built at the base of the Kennebago Quad lift.
+In 2009 a new yurt was built at the base of the Kennebego lift.
 It is equipped with heat, power, and composting toilets.
-It offers hot and cold beverages, soups, chowders, sandwiches, and snacks.